About Zena Taylor

 How I Work

 Getting to know my students is something I enjoy.
 More importantly, it allows me to provide personalized service.
-I’ve found that meeting my students face-to-face for many of our appointments is the best way to achieve this.
+I’ve found that meeting my students face-to-face for most of our appointments is the best way to achieve this.
+I also offer online Google Hangouts and Zoom meetings

-In addition to working one-on-one with students, I collaborate with a colleague to conduct Essay Workshops each summer and provide information about the college process to students in Baylor College of Medicine’s Doc Prep program.
-I'm available to give presentations to groups about any aspect of the college process.
+In addition to working one-on-one with students, I have collaborated with a colleague to conduct summer Essay Workshops and to provide information about the college process to students in Baylor College of Medicine’s Doc Prep program.
+I’m available to give presentations to groups about any aspect of the college process.

 How I Maintain Expertise

-As a college admissions and affordability advisor, I spend a lot of time staying up on the latest in the college world.
-Each year I attend two to three conferences, hit the road to tour more than twenty colleges, and visit with dozens of College Admissions personnel who come to Houston.
+As a College Admissions and Affordability Advisor, I spend a lot of time staying up on the latest in the college world.
+Each year I attend two to three conferences, hit the road to tour colleges, and visit with dozens of College Admissions personnel who come to Houston.
 I read college news, blogs, and listservs.
 Why?
 So I can offer expert, up-to-date advice to my students and their families.
 I also keep up with former students and provide mentoring to First Generation college students through the Groppe Scholarship Program.
-I find these contacts especially valuable to learn first hand what today’s college experience is like for our young adults!
+I find these contacts especially valuable to learn firsthand what today’s college experience is like for our young adults!